xtpor/356f-memes/user-stories.md

 # Unfinished

-- As an user, I want to view the trending memes on the site
 - As an user, I want to able to search memes
 - As an member, I want to follow another user
 - As an user, I want to view the website in my language